Course Title: Intelligent Decision Making

 Overview of Assessment

-The assessment for this course mostly comprises of practical-oriented work.
+The Assessments for this course mostly comprise practical-oriented work, but will also cover theoretical and conceptual aspects.
 Active oral and written communication skills about the technical material will also be assessed during the course.
+The course may have compulsory in-person attendance requirements for some teaching and assessment activities.

 This course has no hurdle requirements.